 It takes almost two years for her students to prepare to take the current GED test.
 With the increased difficulty, she expects they will have to tack on another year of learning, making it more likely they won’t complete their studies.
 She also has to move from a volunteer base of tutors to hiring eight professional teachers, which will double her nonprofit’s costs to $2 million.

 “With the new GED, the critical thinking skills, the depth of knowledge required, we’ll need subject area experts in the classroom,” says Johnson.
 “For us, that’s a huge financial burden.”

-Along with the GED becoming more difficult, students will no longer be able to take a pencil and paper test, it will be computerized.
+Along with the GED becoming more difficult, students are no longer able to take a pencil and paper test — it’s computerized.

 Molly Broad says these “minimal computer skills” are required for most jobs.
 She also says there are other advantages, such as being able to register anytime online, better test security and an instant report on how you’ve done in different subject areas.

 “You’ll get your score right away whereas now you have to wait weeks, and sometimes months to even know whether you even passed,” she says.

 But those advantages don’t calm the worries of many adult educators and their students.
 Gloria Sword from Palm Coast, Fla. says her students don’t have even basic keyboarding skills.

 “My students are reacting very fearful, very stressful, very confused,” she says.
 “I have many students who do not have a computer, many students who do not even know how to operate a computer.
 They don’t even know what a mouse is.”